ajujacob88/ajujacob88/README.md

 ### 🚀 Flutter Developer | Android & iOS | Firebase | MVVM | REST APIs

-I’m a passionate **Flutter Developer** with experience building high-quality cross-platform mobile applications.
+I’m a passionate **Flutter Developer** with experience in building high-quality cross-platform mobile applications.
 Currently, I’m working as a professional Flutter developer, but I am open to exciting opportunities where I can further contribute to innovative software development projects.

 ---